Crypto wallet BRD raises $15M for Asian expansion

-Mobile cryptocurrency wallet BRD is announcing that it’s raised $15 million in Series B funding.
+Mobile cryptocurrency wallet BRD is announcing that it has raised $15 million in Series B funding.

 The funding comes from SBI Crypto Investment, a subsidiary of Japanese financial services company SBI Holdings (formerly a subsidiary of SoftBank).
 BRD said the funding will allow it to grow its product and engineering teams, and to expand in Japan and across Asia.